The Philippines Right Now

 Alternative gateway for Luzon

 Clark serves a growing number of international routes and avoids Manila's airport congestion.
-It works well for travellers heading to northern Luzon, Angeles City, or even Manila if flight prices are better.
+It works well for travelers heading to northern Luzon, Angeles City, or even Manila if flight prices are better.

 Safety Advice